LilianCruanes/neo4j_for_django/docs/getting-started.md

 <br/>
 <br/>

-**WARNING** : don't forget to remove the default admin page at the creation of your project, cause the Django administration is'nt already supported by **neo4j_for_django**.
+**WARNING** : don't forget to remove the default admin page at the creation of your project, because Django administration isn't already supported by **neo4j_for_django**.
 Else, a "LookupError: No installed app with label 'admin'." will be raised.

 ```python
 from django.contrib import admin